SonarSource/docs/sonarqube/content.md

 3. Drivers for the supported databases (except Oracle) are already provided.
 Do not replace the provided drivers; they are the only ones supported.
 For Oracle, copy the JDBC driver into `$SONARQUBE_HOME/extensions/jdbc-driver/oracle`.

-4. Run the image with your jdbc username and password :
+4. Run the image with your JDBC username and password :

 	```console
 	$ docker run -d --name sonarqube \